GuillaumeLeclerc/pcclusters2015/final.md

 #### Complexity analysis

 The problem to evaluate this new algorithm is that we cannot predict how many iterations it will take before we reach a value we already know (i.e. already in the hashmap).
-We can't even predict __if__ we will be using the hashmap for a given serie.
+We can't even predict __if__ we will be using the hashmap for a given series.

 To overcome this we also did an empirical approach to estimate this value.
 We note $g(x)$ the number of __iterations__ it took with this new algorithm. $x$ goes also from $1$ to $8$.